milena-rosa/meetapp-react-native/README.md

 ## Setup

 To run mobile apps, an emulator or a physical device must be connected and running.
-To set the things up, follow the steps in the Documentation(https://docs.rocketseat.dev/ambiente-react-native/introducao).
+To set the things up, follow the steps in this [Documentation](https://docs.rocketseat.dev/ambiente-react-native/introducao).

 With the emulator/device setup, clone the repo and run `npm install` or `yarn`.